Date: 4 December 2014. Building a Locker (Part

 At first

-designed to hold two jars stacked.
-Side Note: the jars do not sit
+designed to hold jars stacked two high.
+The jars do not sit

 well when three high.
 Two works a-okay.